|Funding Program:||Investment Road and Rail Program

 - improve connectivity between people, jobs and services, and goods with markets

-In the 2019-20 Budget the Australian Government committed $700 million towards this project.
+The Australian Government has committed $750 million towards this project.

-Planning for the project in underway.
-Project expected to begin early works construction in late 2022, major construction expected to commence in 2023.
+Planning for the project is underway.
+Project expected to begin early works construction in late 2022 and major construction is expected to commence in 2023.
 Project scheduled to reach practical completion in late 2024.

 Disclaimer: The material contained in this site is made available